-You may notice that the jihadist tactics in Syria is changing.
-They are less and less hope of success on the battlefield and carry the war to the cities, making its main target the civilian population and the Syrians trying to prove that the government is unable to ensure their safety.
-During the six years of war, Damascus remained an island of relative calm in the sea of the Syrian unrest.
+It can be seen that the tactics of jihadists in Syria are changing.
+They are increasingly hoping for success on the battlefield and are moving the war to cities, making their main target civilians and trying to prove to the Syrians that the government is not able to ensure their safety.
+During all six years of the war, Damascus remained an island of relative calm in the sea of Syrian turmoil.
 Now the terrorists are trying to change this picture.
 Something similar is observed in Iraq.
-As the establishment of the Iraqi government control of Ramadi, Fallujah and Mosul attacks in eastern Baghdad began to thicken, become more ambitious.
-One of the ideologists of the forbidden in the Russian terrorist "Islamic state" (IG), Abu Muhammad al-Adnani, who died in October 2016, shortly before his death urged to take the war to the streets "crusaders" of cities, ie in Europe.
-Prior to European cities clutches of terrorists still really has not held, but the fighting has extended to the streets of Baghdad and Damascus.
+As the Iraqi government established control over Ramadi, Fallujah and eastern Mosul, the terrorist attacks in Baghdad began to increase and become more extensive.
+One of the ideologists of the terrorist "Islamic State" (IG), banned in Russia, Abu Mohammed al-Adnani, who died in October 2016, shortly before his death called for the transfer of the war to the streets of the cities of the "Crusaders", that is, to Europe.
+Prior to European cities, the paws of terrorists have not really reached out yet, but the fighting is already being carried to the streets of Baghdad and Damascus.

-Another manifestation of the increased activity of jihadist attack on Damascus was undertaken 21 of March.
-Militants from the organization "Hayat Tahrir al-Sham" in the amount of two and a half thousand people have made a breakthrough in the metropolitan districts and jobaria Kabun and reached the Abbasid Square, located two kilometers from the historic center of Damascus.
-The invasion was accompanied by a massive rocket attacks peaceful neighborhoods.
-Recall that the group "Hayat Tahrir al-Sham" has arisen in the end of January this year, after the split of the "Ahrar al-Sham", where the most radical part of it came out from under Turkish custody and joined the former "Dzhabhat en-Nusra", declaring uncompromising war on both the Syrian government and more moderate factions.
-This attack was unprecedented in scope and impudence.
-Before that, for six years, militants have never been able to invade the Syrian capital; fighting occurred in the outskirts of Damascus, but the situation in the city remained relatively calm, there has accumulated about three million people who fled from the horrors of war from other parts of the country.
-Damascus streets, even in the most difficult days were crowded with people, they walked brisk trade.
-And after the recent attacks and rocket attacks on the central areas of the Syrian capital for the first time a few days emptied.
+Another manifestation of increased activity of jihadists was the attack on Damascus, undertaken 21 March.
+Militants from the organization "Hayat Tahrir Al-Sham" in the number of two and a half thousand people made a breakthrough to the microdistricts of Jobar and Kabun and reached Abbasid Square, located two kilometers from the historical center of Damascus.
+The invasion was accompanied by massive rocket attacks on peaceful quarters.
+Recall that the group "Hayat Tahrir Al-Sham" emerged in late January this year after the split of the group "Ahrar ash Sham", when the most radical part of it left the Turkish guardianship and joined the former "Jabhat al-Nusra", announcing an irreconcilable war both to the Syrian government and to more moderate groups.
+This offensive was unprecedented in impudence and scope.
+After all, until six years ago, militants never succeeded in invading the Syrian capital; fighting arose in the vicinity of Damascus, but the situation in the city itself remained relatively calm, it accumulated about three million people who fled from the horrors of war from other parts of the country.
+The streets of Damascus even in the most difficult days were crowded with people, they were busy trading.
+And after recent attacks and rocket attacks, the central regions of the Syrian capital were empty for the first time for several days.

 The escalation of terrorist activity in the metropolitan area suggests that the forces seeking by all means to disrupt talks on Syria, does not intend to renounce it.
 They insist on the withdrawal of Syrian troops and all foreign volunteers, including units of the movement "Hezbollah"; while in the "jihadis" ranks continue to fight many foreign volunteers and foreign instructors are.